What Kills Long-Distance Relationships: These 12 Things

 • Seek mediation if necessary: Consider involving a neutral third party if conflicts persist.
 Relationship counseling or therapy can provide a structured environment for conflict resolution

-Long-distance relationships become difficult when both partners expect different things from the relationship.
-While one partner might see this as a positive opportunity to work on themselves, the other partner might be more focused on the negative aspects of the LDR.
-The latter would focus on how they can’t be together as much as they would like, and will have frequent thoughts like “This long-distance relationship is killing me”.
+What kills long-distance relationships often is a misalignment in how partners feel about their connection.
+Long-distance relationships become difficult when both partners look at the relationship from completely different angles.
+While one partner might see this as a positive opportunity to work on themselves, the other partner might be more focused on the negative aspects of LDRs.

 How to deal

-• Define expectations early: Discuss and establish clear expectations for the relationship from the start.
+• Define expectations from the LDR early: Discuss and establish clear expectations for the relationship from the start.
 Ensure both partners are on the same page regarding commitment, future plans, and consistent communication

-• Regular check-ins: Schedule regular conversations to reassess expectations as the relationship evolves.
+• Regular check-ins: Schedule regular relationship check-ins/conversations to reassess expectations as the relationship evolves.
 Be open to adjustments and compromise when necessary

 • Be transparent: Communicate openly about feelings and expectations.
 Address any discrepancies promptly to avoid misunderstandings